Tamyra Mensah-Stock

-Tamyra Mariama Mensah-Stock (born October 11, 1992, Mensah) is an American professional wrestler and former amateur wrestler.
-She is signed to WWE, where she performs on the Evolve brand and makes appearances on the NXT brand under the ring name Tyra Mae Steele.
+Tamyra Mariama Mensah-Stock (born October 11, 1992, Mensah) is an American former amateur freestyle wrestler.
+She competed in women's freestyle wrestling, winning the gold medal at the Tokyo Olympics on August 3, 2021, becoming the first Black woman to win gold in women's freestyle wrestling.

-Mensah-Stock previously competed in women's freestyle wrestling, winning the gold medal at the Tokyo Olympics on August 3, 2021, and became the first black woman to win gold in women's freestyle wrestling.
+Mensah-Stock had a tenure as a professional wrestler in WWE under the ring name Tyra Mae Steele.
+She was the inaugural women's winner of WWE LFG (Legends & Future Greats), a reality competition series that follows up-and-coming wrestlers from WWE's developmental system competing for a contract in WWE's NXT division while being mentored by WWE's current, veteran, and Hall of Fame talents.

 Early life and education

 Mensah-Stock was born in Chicago, Illinois, and grew up in the suburbs of Houston, Texas.
 Her father was a Ghanaian who lived in Ghana until the age of 30, and her mother is from Illinois.

 At Morton Ranch High School in Katy, Texas, her twin sister, Tarkyia, joined the wrestling team their freshman year while Tamyra pursued track and field.
 She joined the wrestling team her sophomore year, at age 15, after her sister and the wrestling coach, Mark Balser, convinced her to take part in a wrestling practice session.
 However, she almost quit after her father's fatal car accident, on his way home from one of her high school wrestling matches.
 She blamed wrestling for her father's untimely death.
 She saw him as her biggest supporter.

 In 2010 and 2011, she became the Texas High School Girls Champion having finished second in 2009.
 In 2010, she became the U.S. Junior National runner-up.

 After high school, she attended Wayland Baptist University (WBU) where she earned a Bachelor’s Degree in Exercise and Sports Science.
 As a student wrestler, she became the Women's Collegiate Wrestling Association (WCWA) Nationals Champion in 2014 and 2017.
 She also took third place in the 2013 at the U.S. Universities Championship and first place in 2015.